sebastianbk/azure-bradley/README.md

 Project Azure-Bradley
 =====================

 This project uses the [Azure IoT Hub Device SDK for Python](https://github.com/Azure/azure-iot-sdk-python) and the [cpppo](https://github.com/pjkundert/cpppo) repository to connect an EtherNet/IP-capable device to an Azure IoT Hub.
-The project currently supports connecting to only one device per proces.
+The project currently supports connecting to only one device per process.
 Multiple tags from one device can be extracted at a user-defined interval and sent to the IoT Hub.

 Cloning this project
 --------------------